Overhead view of an itemized home battery installation quote, a calculator, and receipts on a wood table

 A lower quote is not better until the backup design, usable kWh, and incentive assumptions match.

 A single home battery system usually prices as a full installed project, not a box on the wall.
-In 2026, the buyer has to compare hardware, usable kWh, gateway hardware, labor, permits, and panel work before judging whether a quote is fair.
+In 2026, the buyer has to compare hardware, usable kWh, gateway hardware, labor, permits, interconnection, panel or service work, and the physical wire route before judging whether a quote is fair.

 The goal is not to pick the biggest battery.
 The goal is to understand what the quote includes, whether the design fits your outage pattern, and what the same usable capacity should cost in your market.